 For some years now, statistics have shown that single women buy houses at double the rate of single men.
-Young women find that buying is, in some areas, as affordable as renting if not more so; while older women may seek a home after divorce or widowhood.
+Young women find that buying is, in some geographical areas, as affordable as renting if not more so; while older women might seek a home after divorce or widowhood.

-If you're a woman considering buying a home on your own, you may be asking questions like:
+If you're a woman considering buying a home on your own, you might be asking questions like:

 We'll cover all of these here, and suggest some resources for more information.

 Start by reviewing both your current or expected income and your budget, as well as the various housing options (for example, condo versus single-family home).

 Pay special attention to hidden costs of home ownership, such as insurance, property taxes, utilities, and maintenance.
 (See How Much Does Owning a Home Really Cost?.)

 Also carefully examine any home you might consider buying for possible upcoming major repairs (such as a cracked foundation) or increases in community association dues (in a condo complex or other planned community).
 Don't rely only on the seller's disclosures about the condition of the property; get a home inspection.

 Consider getting a mortgage broker to help you make the most of your one-person income and deal with any blights on your credit score.
 Loans from friends and family might help make up any shortfalls.